-Guided Math Professional Development Workshop is coming to Springfield on June 7, 2018.
+Guided Math Professional Development Workshop is coming to Lansing on June 7, 2018.

 Angela Bauer will describe how to transition to this Guided Math framework, detail the process to collect data for planning for Guided Math teacher-led groups, discuss superior Guided Math resources for math stations, and more.

 Guided Math framework allows teachers to meet individual needs within math groups.

 Teachers sign up at Guided Math Event Registration to attend a Guided Math Professional Development Workshop.

 This innovative approach to teaching math concepts is redefining how math is taught in schools.
 Most of the instruction takes place in small guided math groups that are leveled for the student’s needs.
 Meeting individual needs is accomplished through frequent intervention, daily math fact practice, differentiated instruction, and technology opportunities.
 The flexible skill groups teach problem solving skills, math thinking skills, test taking skills, and active learning.
 These skills lead to better mastery of math skills, increase standardized test scores, and result in students making adequate yearly progress.

 This professional development workshop will show teachers how to transition to the Guided Math Format.
 Angela Bauer, creator, details how to plan for differentiated leveled math groups and prepare guided math stations for spiral review and concept mastery.
 Angela shares websites, resource books, and aps that help teachers to transition to Guided Math.
 This workshop is designed for teachers in Kindergarten through middle school.
 A variety of schedules will be given to attendees to use, depending on the grade level and school schedule.
 There is even one to use with a middle school block schedule.